nastasiakossia/meeting-analytics-system/README.md

 - **Meetings** captures when and where each meeting took place.
 - **MeetingParticipants** represents participant attendance and stores a meeting-specific risk score.
 - **Observers** stores monitoring agents and their preferred operating location.
-- **Observations** records monitoring events by connecting a participant, an observer, and a meeting, along with the observation method and confidence score.
+- **Observations** records monitoring events by connecting a participant, an observer and a meeting, along with the observation method and confidence score.

-Together, these tables enable SQL-based analytical workflows for risk detection, monitoring quality assessment, and anomaly discovery across meetings and locations.
+The system supports:

+- tracking participant activity across meetings
+- linking observations to specific participants and meetings
+- computing statistics based on risk and observation data

+---

+## Tech Stack

+- Python
+- Django
+- SQL (T-SQL / SQL Server)
+- HTML, CSS

 ---